-- (a) The application of an election to any individual under this Rule shall terminate if the agency of the elected jurisdiction finds that the nature of the services customarily performed by the individual for the electing unit has changed, so that they are no longer customarily performed in more than one participating jurisdiction.
-Such termination shall be effective as of the close of the calendar quarter in which notice of such findings is mailed to all parties affected. - (b) Except as proved in subparagraph (a), each election approved hereunder shall remain in effect through the close of the calendar year in which it is submitted, and thereafter until the close of the calendar quarter in which the electing unit gives written notice of its termination to all affected agencies. - (c) Whenever an election under this Rule ceases to apply to any individual, under subparagraph (a) or (b), the electing unit shall notify the affected individual accordingly.
+- (1) The application of an election to any individual under this Rule shall terminate if the agency of the elected jurisdiction finds that the nature of the services customarily performed by the individual for the electing unit has changed, so that they are no longer customarily performed in more than one participating jurisdiction.
+Such termination shall be effective as of the close of the calendar quarter in which notice of such findings is mailed to all parties affected. - (2) Except as proved in § 1.3(A)(3)(a) of this Part, each election approved hereunder shall remain in effect through the close of the calendar year in which it is submitted, and thereafter until the close of the calendar quarter in which the electing unit gives written notice of its termination to all affected agencies. - (3) Whenever an election under this Part ceases to apply to any individual, under §§ 1.3(A)(3)(b)(1) or (2) of this Part, the electing unit shall notify the affected individual accordingly.

-D. Reports and Notices by the Electing Unit
+4. Reports and Notices by the Electing Unit

-- (1) The electing unit shall promptly notify each individual affected by its approved election, on Form TX-36 supplied by the elected jurisdiction, and shall furnish the elected agency a copy of such notice. - (2) Whenever an individual covered by an election under this Rule is separated from his/her employment, the electing unit shall again notify him/her, forthwith, as to the jurisdiction under whose unemployment compensation law his services have been covered.
-If at the time of termination the individual is not located in the elected jurisdiction, the electing unit shall notify him/her as to the procedure for filing interstate benefit claims. - (3) The electing unit shall immediately report to the elected jurisdiction any change which occurs in the conditions of employment pertinent to its election, such as cases where an individual's services for the employer cease to be customarily performed in more than one participating jurisdiction or where a change in the work assigned to an individual requires him/her to perform services in a new participating jurisdiction.

-E. Approval of Reciprocal Coverage Elections
+- a.
+The electing unit shall promptly notify each individual affected by its approved election, on Form TX-36 supplied by the elected jurisdiction, and shall furnish the elected agency a copy of such notice. - b.
+Whenever an individual covered by an election under this Rule is separated from his/her employment, the electing unit shall again notify him/her, forthwith, as to the jurisdiction under whose unemployment compensation law his services have been covered.
+If at the time of termination the individual is not located in the elected jurisdiction, the electing unit shall notify him/her as to the procedure for filing interstate benefit claims. - c.
+The electing unit shall immediately report to the elected jurisdiction any change which occurs in the conditions of employment pertinent to its election, such as cases where an individual's services for the employer cease to be customarily performed in more than one participating jurisdiction or where a change in the work assigned to an individual requires him/her to perform services in a new participating jurisdiction. - 5.
+Approval of Reciprocal Coverage Elections - a.
 The authority to approve or disapprove reciprocal coverage elections rests with the Director.